DylanBruner/cookieclickermodmenu/README.md

 3. Copy all the code from code.js and paste it after "javascript: "

 Option 2:
-1. Create a bookmark and copy the code into the url/page box
+1. Create a bookmark and copy the code into the url/page box, make sure you have "javascript: <pasteCodeHere>"
 2. Open the bookmark when on the cookie clicker site

 NOTES: